Triathlon ACT Safe Return To Triathlon Training Guidelines

 Aim: to provide guidelines for a safe return to triathlon training.

-ACT Government will introduce Phase 1 of the recommencement of social sporting activity, organized sport.
-Phase 1 focuses on social participation, training and activities within small groups (up to 10 participants) with continuing emphasis on physical distancing and personal, respiratory hygiene.
-Under this first phase, physical contact, sharing of equipment and use of communal facilities is discouraged.
-If there is a requirement for equipment to be shared, then this equipment will need to be cleaned with disinfection after each use and between sessions.
-It is understood that Phase 2 will aim to progressively reintroduce groups greater than 10 with allowances for spectators and competitions and the use of indoor sports and respective venues.
+ACT Government will introduce Phase 2.2+ of the recommencement of social sporting activity, organized sport.
+Phase 2.2+ focuses on social participation, training and activities within small groups (up to 100 participants including coaches or instructors) with continuing emphasis on physical distancing and personal, respiratory hygiene.
+Under this second phase, physical contact, sharing of equipment and use of communal facilities is discouraged.
+If there is a requirement for equipment to be shared, then this equipment will need to be cleaned with disinfectant after each use and between sessions.
+It is understood that Phase 2.2+ will aim to progressively reintroduce groups greater than 100 with allowances for spectators and competitions and the use of indoor sports and respective venues.
 General hygiene and physical distancing principles will continue to apply.

 The term “community sport” or “social sport” includes any organised sporting activity, be it through community clubs, commercial providers, individual activities or high performance training programs.

-ACT Government Return to social sport and recreation factsheet (13 May 2020) Link
+ACT Government Phase 2.2+ Return to social sport and recreation FAQ (17 July 2020) Link

 Key notes: (2)

-- Phase 1 resumption allows for outdoor activities to recommence in small groups of no more than 10 people, including coaching and support staff.
-Numbers are restricted to a maximum of ten to ensure that the risk of transmission of COVID-19 is minimised, and to maximize the effectiveness of contact tracing of an incident or should there be another outbreak.
+- Phase 2.2+ resumption, allows for outdoor and indoor (based on 4 square meter rule) activities to recommence in medium, groups of up to 100 people, including coaches or instructors.
+Numbers are restricted to a maximum of 100, including coaches or instructors, to ensure that the risk of transmission of COVID-19 is minimised, and to maximize the effectiveness of contact tracing of an incident or should there be another outbreak.

-- Small groups are required to be maintained at all times, with no intentional physical contact and that there is promotion of general hygiene and physical distancing, at all times.
+- Small to medium groups are required to be maintained at all times, with no intentional physical contact and that there is promotion of general hygiene and physical distancing, at all times.

-- A number of small groups (of up to ten people) are allowed to train within an area, such as a football field or court, if they are clearly separated at all times and following the one person per 4 square metre rule.
+- A number of small to medium groups (of up to 100 athletes including coaches or instructors) are allowed to train within an area, such as a football field or court, if they are clearly separated at all times and following the one person per 4 square meter rule.

 Triathlon ACT’s Approach: